Judiciary of South Africa

 There is also a single national prosecuting authority that is responsible for the institution of criminal proceedings on behalf of the state.

 Judicial Service Commission

 The South African Judicial Service Commission plays an important role in the appointment of judges and also advises the country's national government on any matters relating to the judiciary and the administration of justice.
 It is a body established in the Constitution of South Africa "to advise the national government on any matter relating to the judiciary or the administration of justice" and for which separate legislation has been enacted.

 National Prosecuting Authority

 The National Prosecuting Authority (NPA) is responsible for the institution of criminal proceedings on behalf of the state.
 The NPA is headed by the Director of Public Prosecutions, who is appointed by the President.
-The Constitution of South Africa states that legislation enacted by the South African Parliament must ensure that the NPA performs its functions without fear, favor or prejudice.
+The Constitution of South Africa states that legislation enacted by the South African Parliament must ensure that the NPA performs its functions without fear, favour or prejudice.